991jo/network_hash_gen/README.md

 pdoc3 --html network_hash_gen
 ```

-This will generate documentation in a filder called `html`.
+This will generate documentation in a folder called `html`.

 # Development